 Lisa A. GatesVice President of Communications

-Lisa A. Gates is the vice president of communications for The Buckeye Institute, where she oversees all of the Institute’s communications and marketing efforts.
+Lisa A. Gates is the vice president of communications for The Buckeye Institute, where she oversees all of the Institute’s media relations, communications, and marketing efforts.

 A strategic communications professional, Gates has more than 20 years of experience in communications, media outreach, crisis communications, message development, public relations, marketing, and branding.
 A veteran of statewide campaigns in Ohio and Florida, Gates has extensive experience in message development, crisis and strategic communications, media relations, developing online communications strategies, and working with government officials at both the state and federal level.

 From December 2004 to January 2016, Gates served as communications director at the International Republican Institute (IRI), a DC-based nonprofit organization that supports democratic actors around the world as they build democratic institutions and accountable, transparent governments.
 While at IRI, Gates oversaw all communications, marketing and branding efforts for the Institute and its 60 plus programs worldwide.
 This included all traditional media outreach, and online and social media efforts.
 Working with a small team, Gates developed and implemented a comprehensive communications strategy for IRI and helped the Institute establish a strong brand that is recognized as an expert in the field of democratic governance, women’s empowerment and youth leadership.